0xAX/asm/content/asm_2.md

     syscall
 ```

-First of all let's try to build, run our program and see the result.
-We can build our program in the similar way that we saw in the previous part:
+First of all let's try to build, run our program with the similar commands that we have seen in the previous chapter and see the result:

 ```bash
 $ nasm -f elf64 -o program.o program.asm